SherineAwad/Talks/README.md

 #### 1. How to use AWS

-A very light tutorial on how to create AWS instance and conncet it
+A very light tutorial on how to create AWS instance and connect it

 #### 2. How to use "Drive"